-A mobility scooter can cost anywhere between $600-$3,000 depending on the model.
-Having to pay 20% coinsurance can put a dent in your monthly budget.
+Depending on the model, a mobility scooter can cost anywhere between $600-$3,000.
+Having to pay 20% coinsurance can dent your monthly budget.

 Yes, a Medicare Supplement plan will always cover the 20% coinsurance that Original Medicare doesn’t cover.
 Depending on the letter plan you enroll in, you may have zero out-of-pocket costs for a mobility scooter.

 Yes, but your cost-sharing is a little more complicated.
-Since Medicare Advantage plans are not standardized by the federal government, the carrier can choose how much they will cover.
+Since the federal government does not standardize Medicare Advantage plans, the carrier can choose how much they will cover.